 AN: One reason Reading Lolita is still relevant is because the movement you see in Iran today has been built over the past 44 years.
 The women who are protesting in the streets today are the granddaughters and daughters of those women who protested in the streets 44 years ago.
 In telling the story of the women’s resistance in Reading Lolita, it gave hope for change.
 It binds together those women who, for 44 years, came into the streets, showing their hair, putting makeup on, being jailed, or being flogged, only to come back into the streets and do it again.
 The generation I wrote about in Reading Lolita planted the seeds of this uprising we see today.
 And that is why Reading Lolita is a hopeful book.

 The other thing I hope to do with Reading Lolita in Tehran is inspire readers who live in democracies to understand that these freedoms we have, that we take so much for granted, are very precious.
 People in other parts of the world, like Iran and Ukraine, are sacrificing their lives for it every day for these rights we take for granted.
 What I wanted to do through Reading Lolita and my other books is to tell people, “No one is immune.”
 That is what literature tells us.
 Literature puts a mirror in front of us and says that we can be where those people are right now.
 Don’t say it can’t happen here because it has already happened here.
-We had slavery in this country and fascism and communism in the 20th century.
+We had slavery in this country and fascism and communism in the West the 20th century.
 Reading Lolita tells us that these freedoms are fragile, and literature safeguards them and makes them endure.